On the first of January 1959, the citizens of Cuba woke up to a new reality; there had been a revolution in Cuba during the night.

-During this particular night, an almost ten-year guerilla war against Fulgencio Batista had culminated in a take-over led by one of many rebel leaders Fidel Castro and all his revolutionary comrades.
+On this particular night in 1958, an almost ten-year guerilla war against Fulgencio Batista had culminated in a take-over led by one of many rebel leaders, Fidel Castro, and all his revolutionary comrades, including his brother Raúl Castro.

-On the night before, Fidel Castro was in the eastern Sierra Maestra Mountains, conducting negotiations with top military commanders planning an attack on Santiago de Cuba.
+On the night before the revolution in Cuba, Fidel Castro was in the eastern Sierra Maestra Mountains, negotiating with top military commanders and planning an attack on Santiago de Cuba.

-Fidel’s younger brother Raul Castro was ready to take the city of Guantanamo while Ernesto ”Che” Guevara had just defeated the Cuban army in Santa Clara in central Cuba.
+Fidel’s younger brother Raul Castro was ready to take the city of Guantanamo while Ernesto Ché Guevara and Camilo Cienfuegos had just defeated the Cuban army in Santa Clara in central Cuba.

 “Revolution yes, coup no”, he said.